 Young Milo is sent to bed after having an argument with his mother.
 He gets up in the night to apologise for what he said only to see that she has been abducted by aliens and taken aboard a spaceship.
 Milo runs after and manages to jump aboard as the spaceship lifts off and heads to Mars.
 He sneaks into the Martian complex where is pursued by the Martians.
 He escapes down to the junkpile under the city where he is befriended by Gribble, another now grown-up kid who also snuck aboard a Martian spaceship when his mom was abducted in the 1980s.
 Gribble tells Milo how the Martian matriarchy abducts human moms, who are selected for their strictness, in order to program the nannybots that raise their children.
 Milo learns that in order for the nannybots to be programmed, his mom will be sacrificed in a giant lens contraption on the surface at dawn in six-and-a-half hours time.
 He sets out to rescue her, joined by a reluctant Gribble and Ki, a Martian girl who has become a rebel against the totalitarian Martian matriarchy after watching banned videos from Earth.

 Mars Needs Moms is a collaboration between Disney and ImageMovers, the company set up by director Robert Zemeckis that Zemeckis has principally used to further his interest in motion-capture animation.
 Zemeckis had groundbreaking results when he made The Polar Express (2004) using the motion-capture animation process whereby suits with sensors were attached to the actors’ body that registered their movements inside a computer, which was then translated into animation.
-Zemeckis became so enthused by this that he has made his next two subsequent films in the motion-capture animation process – Beowulf (2007), A Christmas Carol (2009) and an announced remake of Yellow Submarine (1968) (that was aborted as soon as Mars Needs Moms flopped dismally at the box-office), as well as also producing Monster House (2006) and Mars Needs Moms here.
+Zemeckis became so enthused by this that he has made his next two subsequent films in the motion-capture animation process – Beowulf (2007) and A Christmas Carol (2009).
+He announced remake of Yellow Submarine (1968) that was aborted as soon as Mars Needs Moms flopped dismally at the box-office) and return to the process to bring a village of dolls to life in the true-life based Welcome to Marwen (2018) and creating the live-action Pinocchio (2022).
+Zemeckis also produced Monster House (2006), Mars Needs Moms here and its use in other like Real Steel (2011) and Finch (2021).
 (For those interested in how motion-capture works, keep watching after the film ends where you can see live-action footage from the motion-capture shoot run alongside the credits).